MAT1001 Business Mathematics Fundamentals

 The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative assessment items in the course.

 A Restricted Examination is an examination where only those materials specified in the examination paper are permitted during the examination.
-The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); calculators; one (1) A4 sheet, written or typed on one or both sides with any material the student wishes to have.
+The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); scientific calculators (non-graphical and non-programmable); one (1) A4 sheet, written or typed on one or both sides with any material the student wishes to have.
 Students whose first language is not English, may, take an appropriate unmarked non-electronic translation dictionary (but not technical dictionary) into the examination.
 Dictionaries with any handwritten notes will not be permitted.
 Translation dictionaries will be subject to perusal and may be removed from the candidate's possession until appropriate disciplinary action is completed if found to contain material that could give the candidate an unfair advantage.